 Moms I work with, in New Brunswick and around Canada, usually have a lot of questions around ultrasounds: are they safe? when do ultrasounds usually happen?
 What can I expect in the room?
 How do I prepare?
 And the most common one these days…how has COVID-19 changed the ultrasound experience?

 According to Health Canada, there have been millions of diagnostic fetal ultrasound examinations over the past few decades with no confirmed health risks for the baby or the mother.
 This finding is consistent with the majority of scientific studies on the effects of ultrasound.
 Research is ongoing to ensure the continued safety of diagnostic fetal ultrasound.

-To ensure your safety, ultrasounds have to be carried out by medical professionals, following Health Canada’s Guidelines for the Safe Use of Diagnostic Ultrasound.
+To ensure your safety, medical professionals will give ultrasounds, following Health Canada’s Guidelines for the Safe Use of Diagnostic Ultrasound.
 These are radiologists, your specific doctors, or ultrasound techs.

-In Canada, diagnostic fetal ultrasound is done only on referral from a licenced health care provider.
+In Canada, you need a referral from a licensed health care provider to get a diagnostic fetal ultrasound.
 It is performed in a clinical setting by highly qualified professionals – this includes 3D ultrasounds that you can buy privately in some areas.

 When will I have an ultrasound?